tanjazlender/MicrobiomePrime/README.md

 otu6 | Bacteria	| Firmicutes	| Bacilli	| Lactobacillales	| Enterococcaceae	| Enterococcus
 otu7 | Bacteria	| Bacteroidetes	| Bacteroidia	| Bacteroidales	| Bacteroidaceae	|

 Ensure that the column names in your file match our format.
-The first column should be named "Otu" regardless of whether you are analysing ASVs or OTUs.
+The first column should be named "SeqID".

 **4. FASTA file**

-*File name: otus.fa*
+*File name: sequences.fa*
 ```plaintext
 >otu1
 TGGGGAATATTGCACAATGGGCGCAAGCCTGATGCAGCCATGCCGCGTGTATGAAGAAGG